AwkwardTurtle42/AwkwardTurtle42.github.io/Running/GMGuidance.md

 d10 | 70% | 92.5%
 d12 | 75% | 93.75%

-It is worth noting that in an *enhanced* Save, the odds get flatted such that the original die has limited impact.
+It is worth noting that in an *enhanced* Save the odds get flatted such that the original die has limited impact.

-## Harvesting Materials

-## Non-Calling Crafting